microsoft/azure_arc/azure_arc_servers_jumpstart/docs/arc_updateManagement.md

     git clone https://github.com/microsoft/azure_arc.git
     ```

 * As mentioned, this guide starts at the point where you already deployed and connected VMs or bare-metal servers to Azure Arc.
-For this scenario, as can be seen in the screenshots below, we will be using a Amazon Web Services (AWS) instance that has been already connected to Azure Arc and is visible as a resource in Azure.
+For this scenario, as can be seen in the screenshots below, we will be using an Amazon Web Services (AWS) instance that has been already connected to Azure Arc and is visible as a resource in Azure.

     ![](../img/updateManagement/01.png)